OWASP/AppSec-Israel-2017/Training.md

 It will cover the methodologies, common toolsets and over 7+ different high impact attack vectors, as well as the
 code-level techniques required to mitigate these attacks.

 #### Goals

-The Training aims to introduce the audience into the field of application-level attacks and white-hat hacking
+The Training aims to introduce the audience into the field of **application-level attacks** and **white-hat hacking
-methodologies, as well as the equivalent secure coding best-practices, and provide the basic tools, understanding
+methodologies**, as well as the corresponding **secure coding best-practices**, and provide the basic tools, understanding
 and processes required for assessing the security of modern web applications.

-Its aim is to enable trainees get the initial understanding and hands-on skills required to find their path in the appsec field,
+It's aim is to enable trainees get the initial understanding and hands-on skills required to find their path in the appsec field,
 whether as an appsec professional or as a developer of secure, resilient, and robust code.

+The course will train the participants to identify several common AND critical vulnerabilities, as well as mitigate these vulnerabilities in the application code.

 ---

+#### Requirements

+- Personal Laptop (any modern OS)
+- Software: Modern web browser (e.g. Chrome, Firefox); OWASP ZAP Proxy

+---

 #### Schedule

 The Training day will commence at 9:00.
-We will have a lunch break between 12:00-13:30.
+We will have a lunch break between 12:30-14:00.
 There is an adjacent food court, and several other great restaurants nearby.
 Alternatively, you are welcome to pack your own lunch.
 We are scheduled to complete the training by 17:30.